-Japanese curry, known as Karee (カレー), is one of the most loved dishes in Japan, with an interesting history and flavors that delight.
+The Japanese curry, known as Karee (カレー), is one of the most beloved dishes in Japan, with an interesting history and flavors that delight.
 Introduced during the Meiji Era (1868-1912), curry quickly became a staple in Japanese cuisine.
-Today, it is enjoyed in classic dishes like Kare Raisu, Kare Udon, and even the delicious Kare-pan.
+Today, it is enjoyed in classic dishes such as Kare RaisuKare Udon and even the delicious Kare-pan.
 In this article, we will explore the origins of this spice, understand its composition, and discover the dishes that are popular throughout the country.

-Curiosities and recipe for Japanese curry
+Curiosities and recipe of Japanese Kare (curry)

 The Origin of Japanese Curry

 The Karee arrived in Japan through British influence during the Meiji Era.
 At that time, Japan was modernizing and importing Western elements, including cuisine.
 Although the recipe came from India via British colonizers, the Japanese added a special touch to the dish, making it less spicy and sweeter compared to traditional Indian curry.
-This made Karee more accessible to the Japanese palate, being enjoyed by people of all ages.
+This made Karee more accessible to the Japanese palate, being enjoyed by all ages.

 The spice itself is a complex mixture of ingredients.
 Traditionally, curry is made from a base of turmeric powder, cardamom, coriander, ginger, cumin, nutmeg, cloves, pepper, and cinnamon.
 However, each variation has its unique combination.
-It is common to find mixtures that contain up to 70 different ingredients, creating flavor profiles that range from mild to extremely spicy.
-In Japan, the adaptation of curry resulted in a thicker and slightly sweet version, made with wheat flour and meat or vegetable broth.
+It is common to find blends that contain up to 70 different ingredients, creating flavor profiles that range from mild to extremely spicy.
+In Japan, the adaptation of curry resulted in a thicker and slightly sweeter version, made with wheat flour and meat or vegetable broth.

-Curiosities and recipe for Japanese curry
+Curiosities and recipe of Japanese Kare (curry)

 Popular Dishes Made with Karee

 Finally, we have Kare-pan (カレーパン), a perfect option for those who enjoy contrasting flavors and textures.
-Kare-pan is a bread filled with curry and fried until crispy on the outside, with a hot and creamy filling on the inside.
+Kare-pan is a bread filled with curry and fried until crispy on the outside, with a hot and creamy filling inside.
 It is sold in bakeries all over Japan and is an irresistible snack, whether for breakfast or as a quick meal.

 Different Types of Kare (Curry)

-• sūpu karē - スープカレー Curry soup;
+• sūpu karē – スープカレー: Curry soup;

-Curiosities and recipe for Japanese curry
+Curiosities and recipe of Japanese Kare (curry)

 Curry and Its Variations